inexorgame-obsolete/modular-engine-old/README.md

 `conan export googlefruit inexorgame/stable` to create a google fruit package.

+Then use
+`conan export lmdb inexorgame/testing` to create a LMDB package.

 Afterwards use the new experimental conan feature [workspaces](https://docs.conan.io/en/latest/developing_packages/workspaces.html):a solution to work on different conan packages in the same *workspace*.

 Therefore resolve all dependencies (in the workspace)